mlresearch/v15/_posts/2011-06-14-mahalanabis11a.md

   oracle which given any sample from a mixture of distributions, tells the learner which component distribution was the most likely to have generated it.
-We describe a learning algorithm in this setting which accurately estimates the parameters of a mixture of k spherical Gaussians in R^d assuming the component Gaussians satisfy a mild separation condition.
-Our algorithm uses only polynomially many (in d, k) samples and oracle calls, and our separation condition is much weaker than those required by unsupervised learning algorithms like [Arora 01, Vempala 02]. [pdf]
+We describe a learning algorithm in this setting which accurately estimates the parameters of a mixture of $k$ spherical Gaussians in $\mathbb{R}^d$ assuming the component Gaussians satisfy a mild separation condition.
+Our algorithm uses only polynomially many (in $d, k$) samples and oracle calls, and our separation condition is much weaker than those required by unsupervised learning algorithms like [Arora 01, Vempala 02].
 pdf: http://proceedings.mlr.press/v15/mahalanabis11a/mahalanabis11a.pdf
 layout: inproceedings
 series: Proceedings of Machine Learning Research